 Soak in very cold water.
 Say what?
 Yes, for raw radicchio the best way to mellow the bitterness is to soak small cut leaves into chilled water.
 The longer you soak, the more bitter compounds are released.
 If you like to retain most of the bitter flavours, a quick rinse will do.

 Another popular method to take out the bite in radicchio is to cook it.
 There are many ways you can do this.
 In this recipe we are grilling the radicchio but you can also roast or braise it.
 Whichever way, the bitterness becomes more mellow and even takes on a slightly sweeter taste.

-What Is the Difference Between Yellow Grapefruit and Ruby Grapefruit?
+Difference Between Yellow Grapefruit and Ruby Grapefruit?